Scylidose/100DaysOfCodeChallenge2/Calendar/README.md

         100 Days of Code Challenge | ROUND 2
 ----------------------------------------------

+## Day 10: 16 May 2019
+Went to relax on musical swings between two coding sessions today 😄

+- Learned how to implement the SVM algorithm in Python.

+- Learned how to linearly separate data points with the kernel trick.

+**Aprox Time:** ***1.5 hour***

 ## Day 09: 15 May 2019

 - Started to learn about Classification method with the Logistic Regression algorithm.